crunchy-devops/edb-assessment/README.md

 ## Get a grip on jmeter testing (Docker version )
 Follow README.md in jmeter directory
-Get a some performance measure
+Get some performance measure

 ## Install Kind
 Follow README.md in kind directory

 ## Go to JMETER for k8s
 Follow JMETER-K8S.md in jmeter directory
-Get a some performance measure
+Get some performance measure

 ## TODO:
-- Better image size for Django Polls image : see distroless solution
+- Better image size for Django Polls image: see distroless solution
-- Define the good way to add generic ENTRYPOINT/CMD command on Django polls and jmeter
+- Define a good way to add generic ENTRYPOINT/CMD command on Django polls and jmeter
-- Write a docker-compose and use Kompose for getting a first version of K8s yaml manifests
+- Write a docker-compose and use Kompose for getting the first version of K8s yaml manifests
 - Customize all pods definitions: Django polls, jmeter by adding side-car containers or init-container as helpers or logging purpose
-- See Skaffold developpment on multi-projects
+- See Skaffold development on multi-projects
 - More ansible scripts for setting up the environment K8s from scratch
 - More monitoring, add Django polls app in prometheus monitoring, add application monitoring
 - More Logging for Grafana Loki